Nanji Kalidas Mehta: Later life and death

 He died on 25 August 1969 at Porbandar in India.
+At his demise, the Sheriff of Bombay, Shri S. M. Dahanukar held a Public Meeting to condole his death at the Bhulabhai Desai Auditorium, Bombay on Tuesday, 28 October 1969.

 Honours

 Mehta was awarded an M.B.E. by Britain for his work in Uganda.
 He was also given the title of Raj Ratna of Porbandar State by H.H.
 Maharana Sri Natwarsinhji and a title of Dhrama Ratna (defender of faith) by the poet, Kaka Kalelkar.

 In Uganda, upon his death, the flag flew at half mast.

+A road in Junagadh is named after him.

+A road in Porbandar is named after him.